 It’s a very wide range, so you can see why this card is useful.
 Just think of how many online transactions you do in a typical week, and imagine earning 4 mpd on that instead of the usual 1.1-1.4 mpd with general spending cards.

-For the avoidance of doubt, if a transaction is both online and in foreign currency, you’ll earn 4 mpd, and not 1.2 mpd.
+- if a transaction is both online and in foreign currency, you’ll earn 4 mpd, and not 1.2 mpd.

 When are DBS Points credited?